dlr-eoc/ukis-data-tutorials/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dlr-eoc/ukis-data-tutorials/HEAD)
 [![GitHub license](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-Notebooks and collection of resources around the datasets we published on [Geoservice](https://geoservice.dlr.de/web/).
+Notebooks and collection of resources around the datasets we published on [EOC Geoservice](https://geoservice.dlr.de/web/).

-## burnt area products
+## Burnt Area Products
 Daily, monthly and yearly burnt area products in the EOC Geoservice.

 In [burntarea/analyze_data.ipynb](burntarea/analyze_data.ipynb) you can find some small example for how to get and use the products.